osjimene/WorkScripts/README.md

 `pip install -r requirements.txt`

+For Authentication, Make sure you have installed the Az.Accounts Powershell module to get your Access Token when making API calls.

+Installation Command:
+`Install-Module -Name Az.Accounts -Repository PSGallery -Force`

+Once the module is installed, you can import it using the following command:

+`Import-Module Az.Accounts`

+After importing the module, you can use the Connect-AzAccount cmdlet to authenticate with Azure AD and ARM.

 ## Usage

 To use a script, navigate to the directory where the script is located and run: